Most families don’t know about small assisted living homes, also called board and care homes or residential care homes.

 These small assisted living homes are homes tucked into neighborhoods, so they can be overlooked.
 It’s easy to notice large assisted living communities on our streets and in advertisements, so we’re familiar with these.

-Larger assisted living communities are fine.
-We refer families to them regularly.
+Larger assisted living communities are fine for the right seniors.
+Elder Answers helps families move their loved ones to large care facilities all the time.
 And there are thousands of seniors living in assisted living communities throughout San Diego County, safely and happily.

 But a larger assisted living community isn’t the most appropriate setting for all seniors.
-And this is where assisted living homes, or board and care homes, may fill that space.
+And this is where small assisted living homes, or board and care homes, can fill that space.

-A care home operates under the same license as larger assisted living communities – an RCFE (residential care facility for elderly).
+All San Diego board and care homes operate under the same license as larger assisted living communities – an RCFE (residential care facility for elderly).

-This is a state license and the requirements for being inspected are the same for both – once a year.
+This is a state license and the requirements for inspection are the same for both – once a year

 When Might Small Assisted Living Homes Be Appropriate?